wetneb/pynif/README.md

 ## Supported NIF OffsetBasedString

 A context can be represented by an OffsetBasedString URI or a ContextHashBasedString URI.
-Although, OffsetBasedString is much popular in NLP challanges and easier to use.
+The ContextHashBasedString URI format is discussed in the paper Linked-Data Aware URI Schemes for Referencing Text Fragments (https://doi.org/10.1007/978-3-642-33876-2_17) page 4.

-**The URI formated as ContextHashBasedString must be manually provided.
+**URIs formatted as ContextHashBasedString must be manually provided.
 The current pynif does not create them for you**

-The ContextHashBasedString URI format is discussed in the paper Linked-Data Aware URI Schemes for Referencing Text Fragments (https://doi.org/10.1007/978-3-642-33876-2_17) page 4.

 To use ContextHashBasedString URIs, you always need to provide them when creating Contexts and Phrases.
 To provide a ContextHashBasedString URI instead of a OffsetBasedString URI, you must set the ``:param: is_hash_based_uri`` to ``True`` (by default ``is_hash_based_uri`` is ``False`` and the pynif works with ``nif:OffsetBasedString``).
 See the following examples: